Italy in October

 Torrone Festival: it is said that Torrone (Italian nougat) was born in Cremona.
 An article dated 25th October 1441 shows that torrone was prepared for a marriage ceremony feast in Cremona.
 The famous wedding is enacted and you will find ample amount of torrone.
-The event takes place during the fourth weekend of October.
+The event takes place either in October or November.

 Sagra della Castagna: there are actually many festivals dedicated to chestnuts in Italy, in October.
 One of the most ancient and known is the Sagra della Castagna of Soriano, in Lazio, a few kilometers north of Rome.
 Another popular one is the chestnut festival of Marradi, in Emilia Romagna.
 In southern Italy, is worth mentioning the festival held in Summonte, near Avellino.

 Other interesting events taking place in October are: